Academic guide

 Q: What is Experiential Learning?

-A: You can find information about what experiential learning is on the CIT webpage.
-Your Experiential Learning advisor and a list of some of the approved events to complete this requirements can be found on the course Blackboard page.
+A: You can find information about Experiential Learning on the CIT webpage.
+Your Experiential Learning advisor and a list of some of the approved events to complete this requirement can be found on the course Blackboard page.
 Please remember that you must register for Experiential Learning (39-210, 39-220, 39-310) in order to access the Blackboard page and complete the paperwork for this requirement.

 Q: How many units do I need to graduate with a BS in ECE?